SOLI Grants Available

 Awards will help fund creative, collaborative efforts in stewardship education

-The Stewardship of Life Institute (SOLI) exists to promote stewardship education in the ELCA, especially with seminarians and first-call leaders.
-SOLI seeks grant proposals from ELCA seminaries, synods, congregations, and other ministries for projects, workshops, or events that encourage stewardship education.
+The Stewardship of Life Institute (SOLI) seeks to promote stewardship education in the ELCA, especially with seminarians and rostered leaders.
+Thus, SOLI Is accepting grant proposals from ELCA seminaries, synods, congregations, and other ministries for projects, workshops, or events that encourage stewardship education.
 In keeping with SOLI’s mission, proposals of primary interest will be those that assist in seminarian education or first call theological education.
 Of secondary interest will be proposals that assist in stewardship leadership education among laity and clergy.
 SOLI is especially interested in proposals that that are repeatable and scalable across multiple constituencies and/or that involve collaboration within the ELCA.
 SOLI anticipates that its grant funding is part of a budget that includes “skin in the game” by the sponsoring organization and/or participants.

 Grants will normally be a one-time award.
 Funding may be extended for an ongoing project, but applicants must submit a new application after the first year’s award.
 Reports are expected upon completion of all projects, and must be received before funding is extended.